hplgit/virtual-classroom/src/message_new_student.rst

 	git checkout test.py

-All the changes are stil on your local computer, so it's time to upload them to the repository on github.
+All the changes are still on your local computer, so it's time to upload them to the repository on github.

 .. code-block::